-- Adults and nymphs prefer feeding on the undersides of leaves of deciduous trees and shrubs.
+- Adult and immature lace bugs feed on the undersides of leaves of deciduous trees and shrubs.

 - Lace bug feeding can discolor leaves, but does not normally affect the health of woody plants.

-- Pesticides can be effective in reducing lace bug numbers, but should be used only if necessary.
+- Pesticides can be effective in reducing lace bug numbers if treatment is necessary.

 How to identify lace bugs

-- On adults, the wings extend beyond the abdomen and are held flat.
+- Wings extend beyond the abdomen and are held flat.

 When lace bug nymphs molt their exoskeletons, their cast skins remain attached to the foliage of the plant.

-Adults and nymphs also leave dark, varnish-like excrement on the undersides of leaves.
+Adults and nymphs also leave very small, dark droppings on the undersides of leaves.

 Lace bugs have two generations per growing season in Minnesota.
 They live through the winter, as adults on or near their host plants.